nbrlives/nbrlives/README.md

 ### Hi there 👋, i'm Gabriel Nobrega, a new full-stack developer focused in mobile stack with Kotlin and swift, passionate about tecnology and always learning about this incredible world 😆!

-- 🔭 I’m currently working on a personal project, an website than will be my portfolio.
-- 🌱 I’m currently learning to develop on API using Spring Boot.
 - 💬 Ask me about Kotlin and swit!
 - 📫 How to reach me: gabriel.nobrega.professional@gmail.com / all social media.
 - 😄 Pronouns: he / him.